trapexit/mergerfs/mkdocs/docs/config/passthrough.md

 results in, at times, significant overhead compared to direct interaction with the underlying filesystems.
 Not because `mergerfs` is doing anything particularly slow but because the additional communication and data transfers required.
-With the `passthrough` feature `mergerfs` is able to instruct the kernel to perform reads and writes directly on the underlying file.
+With the `passthrough.io` feature `mergerfs` is able to instruct the kernel to perform reads and writes directly on the underlying file.
 Bypassing `mergerfs` entirely (specifically and only for reads and writes) and thereby providing